Suckling Airways: From "aviation" to "airways"

 In the winter of 1987, higher than average rainfall began to cause problems at Ipswich Airport, with the grass runway reportedly being damaged by the Suckling Dornier.
 The damage was particularly acute at the ends of the runway where the aircraft would make its turn.
 Region Air, the airport operating company, complained vociferously that the Dornier was churning up the runway, and in February 1988, Suckling was forced to temporarily relocate to RAF Wattisham, before finding a more permanent home at Cambridge.
-Ipswich Airport has subsequently closed.
+Ipswich Airport has been subsequently closed.

-A prominent moment at this time was a lengthy feature about the airline on BBC television's "40 Minutes" which showed the introduction of the Dornier 228, and the in-flight meals being prepared in a private home kitchen, although by a professional chef.

 Modest expansion followed the airline's move to Cambridge, and the airline upgraded to the larger Dornier 328.
 Services to Edinburgh began, as well as a parallel service from Norwich to the Scottish city.
-By 1999 the airline was carrying 110,000 passengers on its fleet of Dorniers and had started services from London City Airport to Dundee and Glasgow.
+A programme of careful route expansion began in 1994 with the opening of a second hub at London-Luton airport, from where flights to Waterford and Amsterdam helped to double the size of the network.
+The airline's presence at Luton was further consolidated with the takeover of CityFlyer's Paris (CDG) service on October 29, 1995, flown with a Dornier 328, again making Suckling launch operator of the type.